Bondzio/dualsystems/README.md

-# Test task by Gabor Dicso for Dualsystems
+# Test task by Gabor Dicso for Dual Systems

 ## How to run